jesskelsall/astarus/campaigns/C2-astorrel-agents.md

 Sessions were ran at 19:00 GMT every other Saturday.
 This time meant that the North American players were playing around the middle of the day.

 Adherence to the schedule was initially very strong, with no missed sessions until I took a break in May 2021 to move house.
-This time saw [Nature's Battle](../mechanics/roleplay/natures-battle.md) 27 used as a way to reduce my planning commitments across both campaigns while still maintaining regular sessions.
+This time saw [Nature's Battle 28](../storylines/ended/natures-battle-28.md) used as a way to reduce my planning commitments across both campaigns while still maintaining regular sessions.
 A gap in sessions happened June/July 2021 following the death of my grandmother.

 Towards the end of 2021 sessions were cancelled for various reasons, mostly due to low energy from the players and myself.
 This continued trend threatened the campaign as I doubted my resolve to push through.
 Anxiety over whether the next session would even take place made it difficult to plan.